On the $QQ\bar q\bar q$-Quark Potential in String Models: More on the potential

 To make contact with the results of Sect.III, we use the small $\ell$ expansion \eqref{factor} and solve for the unknown coefficients, with the result

 The parameters are described in terms of the coefficients of the quark-quark potential, as one should expect from heavy quark-diquark symmetry.

 To go further, let us make a simple estimate of the screening length $d$.
 For the parameter values of Sec.III, $d=0.20\,\text{fm}$.
-For $\k=-0.102$, it is necessary to consider the phenomenologically motivated value, one gets $d=0.17\,\text{fm}$.
 It is worth noting that the contribution of the first term in \eqref{lc-solution} turns out to be of order $-0.017\,\text{fm}$.
 This explains the small difference between the values of $d$ and $\ell_{\2Qqb}$.
 Both our estimates are inside the range of the ones found on the lattice for isospin one states \cite{wagner}, $d=0.16^{+0.05}_{-0.02}\,\text{fm}$.
 So at this point the agreement with the lattice results is good.

 The problem arises when matching the constant terms in \eqref{factor} and \eqref{MW}.
 In general, $2E_{\Qqb}\not =E_{\Qqq}+c$, unless the parameters are adjusted.
 Note that $c$ drops out of the inequality, as it should be with an infinite quark mass.
 To get around this problem, one should consider instead another function in \eqref{MW} having a non-zero constant term in its expansion for small $\ell$.
 This would ensure the possibility for the factorization.